AdamBrodzinski/RedScript/readme.md

 ### It's like CoffeeScript but immutable & functional

 * **Think in *transformations* with pipe operator `|>` (like F# & Elixir)**
-* **Lodash built in (patched to be immutable)**
+* **Standard Lib that utilizes Lodash (patched to be immutable)**
+* **Functional paradigm**

+In the future...

+* **Immutable maps/lists**
 * **Pattern matching like Elixir eliminates most if/else statements**
-* **Immutable data in RedScript**
-* **Functional paradigm**
-* **Compile time type inference checking**
+* **Compile time type inference checking using Flow**

 RedScript was created to provide a first class functional experience in the browser.
-It is inspired from Elixir but does not have all of the features (ElixirScript aims to do this).
-Our main goal is to provide easy interoperability with other JavaScript libraries while still providing a first class functional experience in JavaScript.
+It is inspired from Elixir but does not have all of the features ([ElixirScript](https://github.com/bryanjos/elixirscript) aims to do this).
+Our main goal is to provide easy interoperability with other JavaScript libraries (like CoffeeScript, not like Elm) while still providing a first class functional experience in JavaScript.

-If this prototype is popular enough I would love help to create a proper compiler.

 #### To Install Globally and Run